Drupal 7 End of Life Is January 5, 2025 — It’s Time to Upgrade!

-What does this mean?
 After that date, the Drupal community will stop creating new projects, fixing bugs, and providing support for anyone still using those platforms, leaving outdated sites extremely vulnerable.
-Essentially, now that Drupal 9 is available (with with Drupal 10 coming in August 2022), it’s highly advisable for every Drupal website owner to put plans in motion for an upgrade now.
+Drupal 10 is the latest Drupal version and Drupal 11 is on its way in 2024.
+That means every Drupal 7 website owner to put plans in motion for a Drupal 10 upgrade now.

-Here, I’ve laid out some honest answers to how a D9 upgrade might affect you.
+Here, I’ve laid out some honest answers to how a Drupal upgrade might affect you.
 Even if you don’t read this whole post, these are the important takeaways you need to know:

-- You need to plan now to transition an existing site built in 7 or 8, or plan for an entirely new project built in 9.
+- You need to plan now to transition an existing site built in 7, 8, or 9 to something newer.

-- No matter which situation you’re in, you’ll need an experienced Drupal dev team to help you manage your path.
+- No matter which situation you’re in, you’ll need an experienced Drupal development team to help you manage your path.

 What to Do Now If You Currently Use Drupal 7

-Make the jump to the newest version of Drupal starting any time between now and November 2023, but plan for a challenging transition.
-The good news is this is the last major migration you’ll need to undertake because the new release model was designed to make future major version upgrades much simpler.
+Make the jump to the newest version of Drupal starting any time between now and January 2025, but plan for a challenging transition.
+The good news is this is the last major migration you’ll need to undertake; Drupal upgrades were vastly simplified starting with Drupal 8.

-Transition to Drupal 9 immediately, and expect a much easier upgrade than those who are still on Drupal 7 — the process of going from 8 to 9 should be the easiest major Drupal version upgrade in its history.
+Transition to Drupal 10 immediately, and expect a much easier upgrade than those who are still on Drupal 7 — the process of going from 8 to 9 should be the easiest major Drupal version upgrade in its history.
 These versions share the same functionality and their core supports the same platforms.
+If you want to try the Drupal 10 upgrade yourself, refer to our technical guide for upgrading Drupal 9 to 10.

-Drupal 10 is slated for August 2022.
-Like the upgrade from Drupal 8 to 9, the upgrade from 9 to 10 will be a straightforward process that does not require significant rebuilding of your website or application.
-You can upgrade to Drupal 9 now (or build new sites in it) and transition to Drupal 10 with minimal effort once it’s released.
+Drupal 11 is slated for release in 2024.
+Like the upgrade from Drupal 9 to 10, the upgrade from 10 to 11 will be a straightforward process that does not require significant rebuilding of your website or application.
+You can upgrade to Drupal 10 now (or build new sites in it) and transition to Drupal 11 with minimal effort once it’s released.

 Before going any further, now’s the time to evaluate alternatives and determine which solution will best fit the needs of your team and your organization as you move into the future.
 While some of our clients opt for closed-source, proprietary content management systems, the choice for most comes down to Drupal vs. WordPress.

-If you’re already in Drupal 8, the move to another CMS will likely be much more involved than upgrading to Drupal 9.
+If you’re already in Drupal 8 or later, the move to another CMS will require much more work than upgrading.

-However, if you’re in an older version of Drupal, the difference in rebuilding the CMS in another platform is likely to be less significant.
+However, if you’re on Drupal 7, the upgrade process is a similar amount of work to moving to a new CMS altogether.
 If you’re uncertain about this decision, we’re happy to help you evaluate the options in further detail.

-D9 is built in D8 — essentially, it is just the latest version with minor but meaningful upgrades that include the following:
+D10 is built in D9 — essentially, it is just the latest version with minor but meaningful upgrades that include the following:

 Integrated configuration management